ralphgonz/spotify-pl-convert/README.md

 1. Add selected local folders sources.
 You may have to toggle some of the default sources to disable them.

 1. Create a Spotify playlist from the selected Local Files.
+This is only playable on the device containing the local song folders.

 1. Create an empty destination playlist in Spotify App.